-Although the sense of smell should not be relied upon to detect gas leaks and hazardous chemicals, it can often provide some level of warning to nearby workers in some instances.
-Unodourised LP Gas can be particularly hazardous and, due to the absence of any discernable odour, it cannot be detected by the sense of smell.
+Unodourised liquefied petroleum gas (LP gas) or dimethyl ether Although the sense of smell should not be relied upon to detect gas leaks and hazardous chemicals, it can often provide some level of warning to nearby workers in some instances.
+Unodourised LP gas can be particularly hazardous and, due to the absence of any discernible odour, it cannot be detected by the sense of smell.
 Dimethyl ether (DME), a highly flammable gas, is often used as a propellant for LP gas.

-The risks from storing and using unodourised LP Gas can be reduced by using the following control measures:
+The risks from storing and using unodourised LP gas can be reduced by using the following control measures:

-- Keep the storage and handling of unodourised LP Gas or DME to a minimum, and restrict uses to those for which no less hazardous alternative is available (e.g. aerosol propellant) - The area where it is stored and handled should be well ventilated, or in a room designed for that purpose fitted with explosion ventilation, or in the open.
-Access to these areas should be restricted to essential personnel. - Gas detection equipment should be installed to detect gas where an explosive atmosphere could develop and provide an automatic alarm before dangerous levels of gas are reached so that immediate action may be taken.
+- Keep the storage and handling of unodourised LP gas or DME to a minimum, and restrict uses to those for which no less hazardous alternative is available (for example, aerosol propellant). - The area where it is stored and handled should be well ventilated, or in a room designed for that purpose fitted with explosion ventilation, or in the open.
+Access to these areas should be restricted to essential personnel. - Gas detection equipment should be installed to detect gas where an explosive atmosphere could develop.
+The gas detector should provide an automatic alarm before dangerous levels of gas are reached so that immediate action may be taken.
 The gas detector should emit an audible sound and have a visual display.